CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

   }
 }

+/**
+ * Demonstrates a round-trip image manipulation workflow with a Frame device.
+ * This example involves:
-// Take a photo using the Frame camera, send it to the host, and send it back as a sprite (TxImageSpriteBlock) to the Frame display export async function run() {
+ * 1. Capturing a photo from the Frame camera using `TxCaptureSettings` to initiate and `RxPhoto` to receive the image data.
+ * 2. Displaying this original photo on the webpage.
+ * 3. Converting the received JPEG photo into a `TxSprite` using `TxSprite.fromImageBytes`, which involves resizing and color quantization.
+ * 4. Displaying the generated sprite (as a PNG) on the webpage for comparison.
+ * 5. Creating a `TxImageSpriteBlock` from this `TxSprite`, which splits the sprite into smaller, transmittable lines.
+ * 6. Sending this `TxImageSpriteBlock` (header first, then each sprite line) back to the Frame device for display on its screen.
+ */
+export async function run() {
   const frame = new FrameMsg();